 - Don't skimp on the light.
 Lavender is a plant that needs all the sunlight it can get.
 This usually means about 6 to 8 hours of full sunlight a day.

 Have more growing questions?
 At Sow Right Seeds, we love gardening, and we want your experience to be successful.
-Explore our Gardening Tips Blog for more and check out our selection of herb, flower, and vegetable varieties to see what you’d like to grow next!
+Explore our Planter's Library for more helpful growing information.
+And check out our selection of herb, flower, and vegetable varieties to see what you’d like to grow next!

 Written by Beverly Laudie